avidrucker/autofocus-clj-ver-1/doc/to-do's.md

   - Voice control (no hands, keyboard, or mouse)
   - "Zen mode" (only see one thing at a time)
   - Mouse only mode
-- Integrations with other services, such as email, calendar, virtual assistant
+- Integrations with other services, such as email, calendar, virtual assistant, emacs
 - Workplace and/or teamwork integrations
 - Packaging as a plug-in for a web browser
 - Auto-date-and-time stamping of lists
 - Auto-date-and-time-stamping of items
-- Ability to re-wind or undo what you have done in the application ("time-travel")
+- Ability to re-wind or undo what you have done in the application ("time-travel") [advised to try by DF]
+  - undo stack
+  - last-app-state
+  - note: trivial to implement in re-frame

 ---